 You can also create a new spam filter policy that applies only to a set of users if you don't want all mailboxes to be screened by ZAP.

 If you want to see if ZAP moved your message, you can use the Exchange Online message trace tool.

-In the Exchange admin center, choose protection > spam filter.
+Sign in to the Exchange admin center and choose protection > spam filter.

 Either choose the filter policy you want to adjust, or choose add to create a new one.